Cakes & CookiesDavid Scott AllenDessertProvencal RecipesTaste

 Calissons d’Aix a Recipe for Sweet Perfection

-While Calissons d’Aix are a Provencal holiday treat —they are one of the thirteen traditional desserts served at Epiphany — I tried my first on a beautiful summer’s day in Aix-en-Provence.
+While Calissons d’Aix are a Provencal holiday treat —one of the thirteen traditional desserts served at Epiphany — I tried my first on a beautiful summer’s day in Aix-en-Provence.
 Candy is certainly not the only reason to visit Provence, but for this sweet treat, Aix marks the spot.

 Mark and I traipsed around the Provence countryside for two glorious weeks with our hosts Susan, Towny, and Alex, tasting and testing every specialty food and wine you can imagine: Cavaillon melons, fruits confits, épeautre (a grain similar to farro), all manner of pastries, cheeses direct from a goat farm, Rosé wine in its native habitat…